-3.2.4 Parking Lot Screening: Where a parking lot adjoins a street, the screening of cars is required using such methods as:

-A landscape zone at least 8 feet wide and extending the distance that the lot adjoins the street, not including driveways and exclusive of car bumper overhangs, planted with at least two rows of shrubs (at least one row planted to create a consistent hedge) with a spacing of no greater than 3 feet on center.
-A row of trees at a
+- 3.2.4 Parking Lot Screening: Where a parking lot adjoins a street, the screening of cars is required using a method such as: - a landscape zone at least 8 feet wide and extending the distance that the lot adjoins the street, not including driveways and exclusive of car bumper overhangs, planted with at least two rows of shrubs (at least one row planted to create a consistent hedge) with a spacing of no greater than 3 feet on center (A row of trees at a maximum spacing of 30 feet on center may be substituted for one row of shrubs.
+Other ground cover lower than 3 feet high is needed when trees are substituted for shrubs.
+Shrub height shall be at least 2 ft. installed but maintained no higher than 3 ft.
+6 in. at